British Actress Reveals 'Humiliating' Encounter With Harvey Weinstein

 “You can’t find an actress that doesn’t have that kind of story about Harvey,” she said.
 “Given how powerful he is, and given that they are always with women who are a lot younger than him, I think there is clearly an imbalance of power in those relationships.”

 The New York Times published a bombshell report Thursday revealing decades of abuse allegations against Weinstein, including from former staffers and actresses like Ashley Judd and Rose McGowan.
-The Times said that that Weinstein reached at least eight financial settlements with the women.
+The Times reported that Weinstein had reached at least eight financial settlements with the women.

-More women have subsequently come forward, including television journalist Lauren Sivan, who told HuffPost that Weinstein once cornered her and masturbated in front of her in a New York restaurant.
+More women have since come forward, including television journalist Lauren Sivan, who told HuffPost that Weinstein once cornered her and masturbated in front of her in a New York restaurant.

-A seemingly endless number of celebrities, mostly women, have also spoken out against Weinstein and the culture that enabled his behavior for years.
+A number of celebrities, mostly women, have also spoken out against Weinstein and the culture that enabled his behavior for years.